S. H. Sarma

 Vice Admiral Sree Harilal Sarma, PVSM (1 December 1922 – 3 January 2022) was an Indian Navy admiral who served as Flag Officer Commanding Eastern Fleet (FOCEF) during the Indo-Pakistani War of 1971.
 He later served as the Flag Officer Commanding-in-Chief Eastern Naval Command from 1 March 1977 to 2 February 1978.

 Early life

-Sarma was born on 1 December 1922, in the then Bihar and Orissa Province, in a large well-to-do family, the eldest of nine children.
+Sarma was born on 1 December 1922, in the Bihar and Orissa Province, in a large well-to-do family, the eldest of nine children.
 His father, Narsinga Panda, was a sub-registrar in the Bihar and Orissa Province government.
 He spent the first ten years with his uncle and aunt who did not have children, before moving to his parents, in 1932.

 The Indian Mercantile Marine Training Ship (IMMTS) Dufferin was established in 1927 to train young men for India's marine service.
 In mid-1936, Sarma appeared for the all-India competitive examination in Calcutta.
 Successful in the examination, he sat for the interview in Bombay later that year.